 The Grand Hotel Vesuvio named the roof garden restaurant after Enrico Caruso, as the tenor was an affectionate guest of the hotel that he liked to define as “his Neapolitan home” and where he spent the last years of his life in Naples.

-It is one of the best restaurants in Naples, overlooking the sea, allowing you to enjoy beautiful views across the gulf, but without giving up excellent food.
+It is one of the best restaurants in Naples, overlooking the sea, allowing you to enjoy beautiful views across the gulf without giving up excellent food.

 Veritas, located in Corso Vittorio Emanuele, is a new-starred restaurant in Naples, having received 1 Michelin star in 2016.
 The restaurant’s atmosphere is modern and refined, with design elements and touches of color without excess.

-The link with the territory is very strong; the products used, all genuine and fresh, are local, but the dishes always have the right balance between innovation and tradition.
+The link with the territory is very strong; the genuine and fresh products are local, but the dishes always have the right balance between innovation and tradition.
 There is a lot of experimentation in both sea and land dishes prepared by chef Gianluca D’Agostino.

 The Neapolitan recipes are masterfully revisited, as in the case of the steamed cod with escarole, black olives, and strips of black truffle or the millefeuille of anchovies with buffalo mozzarella and Vesuvius broccoli.